-In addition to using the standard paper course evaluations, the University utilizes a web-based student end-of-course evaluation system, which is hosted by an off-site vendor known as EvaluationKIT.
-EvaluationKIT uses a secure server that ensures the anonymity and security of all data.
+The University utilizes a web-based student end-of-course evaluation system, which is hosted by an off-site vendor known as EvaluationKIT.
+EvaluationKIT uses a secure server that ensures the security of all data.
 The electronic course evaluation system is easy, convenient, secure, and confidential.
-EvaluationKIT is integrated into the University's BlackBoard course management system, which provides easy access for both instructors and students.
+EvaluationKIT is integrated into the University's Canvas course management system, which provides easy access for both instructors and students.

 Fall 2013 - 100 percent of course evaluations are administered electronically.